openforis/sepal-doc/docs/source/modules/dwn/sdg_indicator.rst

     - `Global Homogeneous Response Units <https://doi.pangaea.de/10.1594/PANGAEA.775369>`_; and
     - Calculate based on the land cover (`ESA CCI <https://cds.climate.copernicus.eu/cdsapp#!/dataset/satellite-land-cover?tab=overview>`_) and soil texture (`ISRIC <https://www.isric.org/explore/soilgrids>`_).

--   **climate regime**: Defaults to **Per pixel based on global climate data**; however, you can also use a fixed value everywhere using a predefined climate regime in the dropdown menu or select a custom value with the slider.
+-   **Climate regime**: Defaults to **Per pixel based on global climate data**; however, you can also use a fixed value everywhere using a predefined climate regime in the dropdown menu or select a custom value with the slider.

 .. _sdg-advanced-parameters: